rohanAdhikari1/NepalIDatePHP/README.md

 ## Dates Difference

-Currently this difference feature is avialable for english only as currently it just convert date into AdDate and return builtin DateInterval instance.
-But these feature will be avialble in future version.
+Currently this difference feature is avialable for english only as it just convert date into AdDate and return builtin DateInterval instance.
+But feature for nepali locale will be avialble in future version.
 **Example:**

 ```php